Mel-M15/ShellCommands/README.md

 10. Select option 6 - will exit the program

 # Note on the importance of validating user input and potential security risk associated with using the system function
-It is important to validate the user's input in order to get the output that is expected, by checking for user input errors and execution errors.
-If there is an error, the user is notified.
-Validating user input makes the program more reliable because it reduces the likelihood of errors.
+It is important to validate the user’s input in order to verify that the program functions correctly.
+A user who inputs an incorrect/malicious command could cause potential security risks for the system.
+Checking that the input is correct will make the system have less potential security risks.